-SMU is a vital university with global impact, where research and teaching excellence come together as partners in the drive to produce World Changers.
+SMU is a future-focused university with global impact, where research and teaching excellence come together as partners in the drive to produce World Changers.
 Learn more about our impact. »

 Anthropologist Dr. Caroline Brettell is an internationally recognized leader in the field of migration and the immigrant experience who was recently elected to the American Academy of Arts and Sciences.
 Her research interests include cross-cultural perspectives on gender, challenges of women immigrants, and the impacts of emerging technologies for immigration gateway cities such as Dallas, Atlanta and Minneapolis.